srilakshmikanthanp/libio/README.md

 ## Warning ⚠️

-I made this library for fun and for begineers NOT FOR PRODUCTION because this library use much space on heap that going to relesed only relesed afer main
+I made this library for fun and for begineers NOT FOR PRODUCTION because this library use much space on heap that going to relesed only afer main

 <!-- GETTING STARTED -->
 ## Getting Started